putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Would you tell me what is going on here?”

-“What’s going on here,” the shuttle captain finally said without turning, is that Ensign Zythor is about to pilot this through an opening in an energy shield only a couple meters wider than the ship.
+“What’s going on here,” the shuttle captain finally said without turning, is that Ensign Zythor is about to pilot us through an opening in an energy shield only a couple meters wider than this ship.
 Unless you want to be flaming vapors, return to the hold.”

 _Goddamn Stormtroopers._